Rachel027/Capstone_data/Capstone_-Data_-Analysis.md

 This graph shows that Florida experiences higher storm tides than other states, and Alabama has the lowest.
-Could be useful when connecting damage caused by storm to occurence.
+Could be useful when connecting damage caused by storm to occurrence.

 ``` r
 ggplot(Gulf_stormsurge, aes(x = State, fill= Surge_ft)) +